pact-foundation/pact-jvm/pact-jvm-provider-junit/README.md

 `au.com.dius.pact.provider.junit.target.HttpTarget` - out-of-the-box implementation of `au.com.dius.pact.provider.junit.target.Target` that will play pacts as http request and assert response from service by matching rules from pact.

-Version 3.2.2/2.4.3+ you can also specify the protocol, defaults to 'http'.
+_Version 3.2.2/2.4.3+_ you can also specify the protocol, defaults to "http".

 ### Custom Test Target